Phillies slugger Bryce Harper homers for his first 3 hits of the season

 PHILADELPHIA (AP) — Bryce Harper’s first hit of the season was a big one.
 Same for his second.
 And third.

-Harper homered three times for Philadelphia during Tuesday night's game against Cincinnati, including a grand slam in the seventh inning.
+Harper homered three times for Philadelphia during its 9-4 win against Cincinnati on Tuesday night, including a grand slam in the seventh inning.
 The two-time NL MVP went 0 for 11 while playing in three of the Phillies' first four games.

+“If you hit two you want three and if you hit three, you want four — that’s just the mindset,” Harper said.
+“I’m not satisfied with one, or two, or three.
+You know how I am. ...
+I expect myself to do that every night.
+It’s just what I expect out of myself and I know my teammates do as well and this fanbase and everybody else.”

 The 31-year-old Harper drove a 1-2 cut fastball from Graham Ashcraft deep to center in the first.
 The 420-foot solo shot had an exit velocity of 107.7 mph.